MrElyazid/SpotFetch/README.md

 ```

 ### note :
-It is recommended to use a virtual environement for SpotFetch since installing requirements globally on your machine is generally bad,
+It is recommended to use a virtual environement since installing requirements globally on your machine is generally bad,
 before running `pip install -r requirements.txt` make sure you [create](https://docs.python.org/3/library/venv.html#creating-virtual-environments) and then [activate](https://docs.python.org/3/library/venv.html#how-venvs-work) a venv, and if on Windows and running powershell you might need to run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` before activating the venv.

 ## Some details :

-SpotFetch uses [Rich](https://github.com/Textualize/rich) for the Terminal UI, [Mutagen](https://github.com/quodlibet/mutagen) for metadata handling when downloading using Exportify, and at its core its just a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp).

-### why are only three audio formats supported ?
-I will incrementally support formats that allow thumbnail embedding ( 'mp3', 'mkv', 'mka', 'ogg', 'opus', 'flac', 'm4a', 'mp4' ) and offer an option to download directly using yt-dlp's `bestaudio` format and fallback to m4a if the resulting format doesnt support thumbnail embedding ( F$ck WEBM !), when i tried this i had some issues especially with container formats like mp4, and also because if we want to embed Exportify metadata to these formats we need special handling for each one using mutagen, which is why i decided to stick with just :

-- MP3 : most compatible.
-- M4A : a mix between quality and compression.
-- FLAC : because its lossless.
+### I get `track_name error` or errors when parsing the csv :

+Make sure the language set in Exportify is English.

 ### How does the program set the best quality and bitrate ?

-First off, YouTube uses adaptive streaming, the best available quality for a video can change depending on variables like the server load, location ... etc, to get the best available quality at the time of the request, the argument `bestaudio` for yt-dlp ensures we get the best quality available at the time of the download, and then comes the transcoding, when converting from the `bestaudio` format ( which is often opus or vorbis in WebM containers ) to `mp3` or `m4a` the argument `prefferedqyality: '0'` is used, this ensures we dont produce a bloated transcode and perform VBR encoding instead of just setting the maximum bitrate which will just result in a large file size for the audio, note that for `flac` this last argument is ignored since the format is lossless.
+First off, YouTube uses adaptive streaming, the best available quality for a video can change depending on variables like the server load, location ... etc, to get the best available quality at the time of the request, the argument `bestaudio` for yt-dlp ensures exactly that, and then comes the transcoding, when converting from the `bestaudio` format ( which is often opus or vorbis in WebM containers ) to `mp3` or `m4a` the argument `prefferedqyality: '0'` is used, this ensures we dont produce a bloated transcode and perform VBR encoding instead of just setting the maximum bitrate which will just result in a large file size for the audio, note that for `flac` this last argument is ignored since the format is lossless.

 in short : **the best quality possible is always chosen.**